barbeque/pc8801mkII-vga/README.md

 ![Assembled adapter](pictures/pc88-vga-1.jpg)
 ![Dragon Slayer](pictures/dragon-slayer-gameplay.jpg)

 Please note that this is just a level shifter and pinout adapter.
 It is _not_ a scan converter; if your monitor is not capable of 15kHz (or 24kHz for some machines) video, it will not work with this adapter.
+In other words, your monitor must match the output sync rate of the computer being adapted.

 Please consult [the 15kHz modern monitors list](http://15khz.wikidot.com/) for models of monitor which may work with this adapter.

 # Bill of Materials
  * CUI SDS-80J 270-degree right-angle DIN female socket (CP-2380-ND)